What is nurture?

 The concept of nurture highlights the importance of social environments – who you are with and not who you are born to – and its significant influence on social and emotional skills, wellbeing and behaviour.

 The nurturing approach to education offers a range of opportunities for children and young people to engage with missing early nurturing experiences, giving them the social and emotional skills to do well at school and with peers, and to develop their resilience and self-confidence.
 It encourages pupils to take pride in achieving - addressing the social and emotional needs that can hamper learning.

 Everything we do has been based on and guided by the Six Principles of Nurture.
 For example, our National Nurturing Schools Programme is based on the Six Principles of Nurture that have successfully underpinned nurturing approaches for over 50 years.

 Today there are hundreds of National Nurturing Schools around the UK.
-Teachers are trained to focus on emotional needs and development as well as the academic learning of all pupils, and to embed the Six Principles of Nurture throughout the policies and practices of a school.
+Teachers are trained to focus on the social and emotional needs and development, as well as the academic learning of all pupils, and to embed the Six Principles of Nurture throughout the policies and practices of a school.